Walkthrough · 10 minute read

 Products & brands as characters

 Characters aren't limited to people.
 You can also create Products (like a coffee cup or a sneaker) or Brands (a logo or mascot).
 The AI preserves their exact appearance the same way it preserves a face.
-Useful for product storytelling, ads, or branded comics.
+Useful for product storytelling, ads, branded narratives, or storyboarding a commercial before you shoot it.

 Section 02